-Baby may be a teething pro by now, but his mouth is also about to face a challenge that’s bigger, wider, and toothier than anything he has faced before – his molars.
+Baby may be a teething pro by now, but their mouth is also about to face a challenge that’s bigger, wider, and toothier than anything they have faced before – their molars.
 The first set of molars, canine teeth, and second set of molars generally come in some time between a child’s first birthday, and the time that they’re 2 and a half, though just like with earlier teething, every child follows his or her own timeline.

 - First molars: Between 12 and 18 months

 Whether Baby has had serious teething pain in the past or a largely comfortable teething experience, there is a good chance that molars coming in will be more painful than earlier teeth, since molars are broader and more blunt.
 Soothing teething pain may also be more difficult since Baby has more teeth now than they did when you first started looking into teething remedies.
 Molars also grow in further back, so be careful of your fingers – those brand new teeth can hurt!
 On the other hand, Baby may be better equipped to tell you what hurts than they were when they were younger.

 - “Teeth Erruption Timetable.”
 Cleveland Clinic.
 Cleveland Clinic, 1995-2015.
 Web.